JuanNoronha/JuanNoronha/README.md

 <h2 align="left">About</h2>

 <p align="left">
-I’m <b>Juan Noronha</b>, a <b>Master of Science in Information Systems</b> graduate student at <b>Northeastern University</b>, with a <b>Bachelor’s in Computer Engineering</b> from <b>Mumbai University</b>.
+I’m <b>Juan Noronha</b>, a <b>Master of Science in Information Systems</b> graduate student at <b>Northeastern University, Boston</b>, with a <b>Bachelor’s in Computer Engineering</b> from <b>Mumbai University</b>.
 </p>

 <!-- ADDED BLOCK: roles with Date on its own line (not italic) -->
 <p align="left">
   <b>Program Assistant | Northeastern University | Snell Engineering Centre | Boston, Massachusetts</b><br/>
   <b>Date:</b> Jan 2025 – Apr 2025<br/>
   I engineered Python and Bash scripts to automate software configuration checks on 50+ lab machines, cutting manual verification time.
 I mentored 100+ students on Git and GitHub best practices, resulting in a 40% reduction in version control issues like merge conflicts.
-I also administered the engineering development environment across 50+ workstations—managing software such as MATLAB and SolidWorks and overseeing user access to maintain 99% operational uptime.
+I also administered the engineering development environment across 50+ workstations—managing software such as MATLAB and SolidWorks and overseeing user access—to maintain 99% operational uptime.
 </p>

 <p align="left">